Ira: Efficient Transaction Replay for Distributed Systems: Evaluation

 A key property of \sysname{}-L is that hint-based prefetching does not require additional memory beyond what the baseline already uses. \Cref{tab:peak-rss} shows the peak resident set size (RSS) for each configuration.

 All three configurations consume comparable memory (${\sim}\EvalBaselineRssGB{}$ GB), dominated by the MDBX memory-mapped database.
-The primary's hint data structures (the next-access map) add negligible overhead: the map contains at most one entry per unique key in the current block (median $\UniqueKeysMedian{}$ keys), each requiring a few tens of bytes, totaling at most a few hundred kilobytes per block.
+The primary's hint data structures (the access set) add negligible overhead: the set contains at most one entry per unique key in the current block (median $\UniqueKeysMedian{}$ keys), each requiring a few tens of bytes, totaling at most a few hundred kilobytes per block.

 The backup's prefetch threads share the same memory-mapped file and do not allocate additional buffers.
 They simply trigger page faults that the OS services into the existing page cache.
-This design ensures that \sysname{}-L's memory footprint is determined by the database size, not by the hint mechanism.
+This design ensures that \sysname{}-L's memory footprint is determined by the database size, not by the hint mechanism. \fi